cscetbon/sattl/README.md

 - Account object with Namespace_University_ID__c = 1800008:SC
 - PlatformAccount object with UUID__c = fbd52d9a-520c-4c7e-b0ba-3b6fde10b302

+`externalID` is the concept of unique key used by SF to CRUD an object.
+However, SF doesn't enforce when creating objects using certain methods.
+Sattl won't create 2 different objects with the same external ID, and if more than one object is found Sattl will throw an error when trying to update the object with the specified externalID.

 ## Test Step 01

 ### Manifests